THE RELEASE OF THE MATERIAL CREATION

 The Lord Jesus Christ came into the world so that to mankind may be restored all the glory of Paradise—in particular, access to the tree of life.
 Access to the tree of life prevents death from entering the material realm and causing it to decay.
 Also, immeasurable glory is to be added to mankind.
 Eden was but the faintest shadow of what God has in mind for His offspring, for the persons who have been created in His image.

 All depends on the development of ruling spirits whom God can trust to maintain the observance of His laws, the doing of His will in the earth.
-“Thy kingdom come.
-Thy will be done in earth, as it is in heaven.”
+“Your kingdom come.
+Your will be done in earth, as it is in heaven.”

 The rewards to the overcomers, as set forth in the second and third chapters of the Book of Revelation, seem to be increments in the development of eternal life in our personality so we can serve God effectively as the overseers of a released creation.